BertBril/gporter/README.md

 Sascha made a simple (but very useful) description in "POI-Format.ods".

 ## Usage
-On Sascha's Linux machine (which has teh automounter active) when the GPORTER GP-102 is connected it will appear in something like "/media/sascha/CANMORE/GP-102".
+On Sascha's Linux machine (which has the automounter active) when the GPORTER GP-102 is connected it will appear in something like "/media/sascha/CANMORE/GP-102".

 If you do not use the automounter, try the 'blkid' command.
 With this info I added and entry to fstab like this:

 UUID=4578-49FC /mnt/GPS vfat noauto,users 0 0

 After mounting, you'll find the POI's at:

 /mnt/GPS/GP-102/POIs

 The file names are 000 001 ...

 ### Setting a POI